 Access to the tennis center is often limited to the west gate and its adjacent parking lot.
 Ask when reserving your court for the best way to enter and where to park.

-The U.S. Open Tennis Championships, which take place August 26 to September 8, 2019, will be held at the brand new Louis Armstrong Stadium, which has 14,000 seats and a retractable roof.
-It is the first naturally ventilated stadium (with louvers on two sides) with a retractable roof in the world.
-Arthur Ashe Stadium, built in 1997, is the world's largest outdoor tennis venue and the center's main stadium with 22,547 seats, five restaurants, and a two-level players' lounge.
+The U.S. Open Tennis Championships, which take place in August and September each at Louis Armstrong Stadium, which opened in 2018 and sports 14,000 seats.
+It is the first naturally ventilated stadium in the world, with openings on two sides and a retractable roof.
+The center's main stadium, Arthur Ashe Stadium, is the world's largest outdoor tennis venue, with 22,547 seats, five restaurants, and a two-level players' lounge.
 It recently was fitted with a new retractable roof.
-An all-new Grandstand Stadium seats 8,125 people.
+The Grandstand Stadium seats 8,125 people.

 The first U.S. Open was played in August 1881 on grass courts in Newport, Rhode Island.
 The Open was moved in 1915 to the West Side Tennis Club in Forest Hills, Queens, where it stayed until 1977.
 The U.S. Open moved to the National Tennis Center in Flushing Meadows in 1978.
 The Singer Bowl, on the site of the 1964 New York World's Fair, was renovated and divided and became the original Louis Armstrong and Grandstand stadiums.
-The new Louis Armstrong Stadium stands on the same footprint as the original two stadiums.
+A larger Louis Armstrong Stadium was built on the same footprint as the original two stadiums.